 12. What if I have an existing contract with a club?

-If you have an existing contract with a club, it's important to understand that joining the NCAA does not automatically cancel or override that agreement.
-Respecting existing contracts is not only a matter of legal responsibility, but also of professional integrity.
-Walking away from a signed agreement without following the proper steps could lead to expensive and time-consuming disputes, damage your reputation, and even affect your eligibility to play in FIBA competitions later on.
+Joining the NCAA does not automatically cancel an existing contract.
+Respecting existing contracts is a matter of legal responsibility and professional integrity.
+Walking away without following proper steps could lead to disputes and affect your eligibility in FIBA competitions.

 13. How can I choose the best school for my NCAA career, especially with all the changes around NIL and the House settlement?

-Choosing the right school for your NCAA career is a big decision, especially with all the changes happening around NIL and the House settlement.
-Begin by familiarising yourself with the local reality, examining the level of competition in various conferences, and considering whether it aligns with your current skills and offers growth opportunities.
-Some schools or conferences might provide more exposure, while others could give you more playing time or development opportunities that suit your playing style.
+Choosing the right school is a big decision.
+Begin by examining the level of competition in various conferences and whether it aligns with your skills and offers growth opportunities.

-Additionally, inquire about the school's support for athletes in NIL opportunities.
-Some schools are more active in helping players understand contracts, taxes, and visa rules.
-And with the House settlement potentially changing how schools share revenue with athletes, it's worth asking how the school is preparing for those changes.
-In the end, the best school is one that supports your growth as a student, as a player, and as a person, on the court, in the classroom, and beyond.
+Inquire about the school’s support for athletes in NIL opportunities, including contracts, taxes, and visa rules.
+Ask how the school is preparing for House settlement changes.
+The best school supports your growth as a student, player, and person.

 14. Can I still play for my National Team if I'm in the NCAA?